Expanding the Oncology Workforce

 Disparities in medical oncology

-Underrepresentation in medical oncology has real-world consequences, with very little improvement in cancer deaths observed among Latino patients since 1990.
+Under utilization in medical oncology has real-world consequences, with very little improvement in cancer deaths observed among Latino patients since 1990.
 This is in contrast to relatively large improvements for non-Hispanic Black and non-Hispanic White patients.
-In 2022, ASCO’s Equity, Diversity, and Inclusion (EDI) program published a snapshot of the US medical oncology workforce, with a special focus on oncologists who identify as Hispanic or Latinx.
+In 2022, ASCO published a snapshot of the US medical oncology workforce, with a special focus on oncologists who identify as Hispanic or Latino.
 Although only 4.7% of US oncologists are Latino, 9.3% of new cancer cases are in Latino patients.
 Furthermore, of these Latino oncologists, 22.0% are nearing retirement, while only 13.9% are 40 years of age or younger.

 ASCO’s action plan

-In order to combat the disparities in representation seen in medical oncology, ASCO’s EDI program has formulated an action plan consisting of 3 steps.
-First, recruitment to clinical trials must more accurately represent the population of patients with cancer.
+In order to combat the differences seen in medical oncology, ASCO has formulated an action plan consisting of 3 steps.
+First, recruitment to clinical trials must more accurately look like the population of patients with cancer.
 Only 6% of participants in cancer clinical trials are Latino, a problem not seen in cardiovascular clinical trials.
-Next, the oncology workforce must better reflect the diversity of the population and be well equipped to deliver high quality care.
-Finally, barriers to accessing care must be decreased, and high quality, equitable care must be delivered to all patients with cancer.
+Next, the oncology workforce must better reflect the rest of the population and be well equipped to deliver high quality care.
+Finally, challenges to accessing care must be decreased, and high quality, fair care must be delivered to all patients with cancer.

-ASCO’s Oncology Talent and Diversity Programs are intended to build a diverse pipeline and longitudinal support for the oncology workforce.
-The Oncology Summer Internship, for example, is a 4-week immersive oncology program serving rising second year students from populations underrepresented in medicine at partnering medical schools to enhance exposure to the field of oncology.
-The Medical Student Rotation for Underrepresented Populations is another program providing financial support for US medical students from populations underrepresented in medicine.
+ASCO’s programs are intended to build a more incorporated pipeline and longitudinal support for the oncology workforce.
+The Oncology Summer Internship, for example, is a 4-week immersive oncology program serving rising second year students from populations not found in medicine at partnering medical schools to enhance exposure to the field of oncology.
+There is another program providing financial support for US medical students from populations not usually found in medicine.
 Recipients participate in a minimum 4-week clinical or clinical research rotation and are paired with a mentor who oversees the rotation and provides ongoing feedback and academic guidance.

-Two additional programs include the Annual Meeting Research Award and the Diversity Mentoring Program.
-The Annual Meeting Research Award allows non-oncology physician residents from populations underrepresented in medicine who are interested in pursuing a career in oncology to attend the ASCO Annual Meeting.
+Two additional programs include an annual meeting.
+The Annual Meeting Research Award allows non-oncology physician residents from populations not included in medicine who are interested in pursuing a career in oncology to attend the ASCO Annual Meeting.
 At the meeting, they present their research at the Abstract Forum, meet leading oncologists, and learn more about career options in the field.
-The Diversity Mentoring Program fosters relationships between mentees and mentors, who provide career and educational guidance virtually and serve as a professional resource.
+The mentoring program fosters relationships between mentees and mentors, who provide career and educational guidance virtually and serve as a professional resource.
 Career development webinars and virtual situational mentoring are also components of the program.

-ASCO also provides Research Awards in Diversity, Inclusion and Health Disparities.
-These include Young Investigator Awards (YIA), Career Development Awards (CDA), Advanced Clinical Research Awards (ACRA), and Research Professorships in Diversity, Inclusion, and Health Disparities.
+ASCO also provides Research Awards.
+These include Young Investigator Awards (YIA), Career Development Awards (CDA), Advanced Clinical Research Awards (ACRA), and more.
 A newer award, established by Dr. Rodriguez and colleagues in 2021, is the Women Who Conquered Cancer Latina Young Investigator Award.
 In 2023, the Robert A. Winn Diversity in Clinical Trials Program was established.

-The American Association for Cancer Research (AACR) also provides awards for diversity, equity, and inclusion.
-These include AACR Career Development Awards to Further Diversity Equity and Inclusion in Cancer Research, the AACR Cancer Disparities Research Fellowship, and the Breast Cancer Research Foundation (BCRF-AACR) Career Development Award to Promote Diversity and Inclusion.
-These awards, along with the many provided by ASCO and others, make a positive difference in representation in the field of oncology.
-This increased representation can lessen the disparities experienced by Latino cancer patients.
+These awards, along with the many provided by ASCO and others, make a positive difference in boosting more overlooked populations in the field of oncology.
+This increased representation can lessen the differences experienced by Latino cancer patients.

 142